Zigistry/Zigistry/README.md

 ### Programs

-- Add the `zig-program` topic to index a program
+- Add the `zig` topic to index a program
 - Examples: command-line tools, applications, games

 The project will appear on [zigistry.dev](https://zigistry.dev) automatically after adding the appropriate topic.